AltGr/opam-wiki/Specifying_Solver_Preferences.md

 to instruct a solver to minimise downgrades, and mininise the installed size, among other criteria.

 The `aspcud` solver supports this extended language starting from its version 1.8.0, which unfortunately is not the version shipped by default with Ubuntu precise or Debian Wheezy.

+## Preferences only work with the external solvers

+For portability reasons, `opam` also embarks an ad-hoc solver module that is built by wrapping a set of heuristics around the code of the SAT-solver which is used in the [Dose Library](http://dose.gforge.inria.fr/public_html/) for detecting broken packages.
+This solver module has no support for user preferences, and is not able to manage correctly large package repositories: it is highly recommended that you install an external CUDF solver (`aspcud` is the one best supported today).